Research Vocabularies Australia

 - Create new or import existing vocabularies and manage them with your community’s input.

-Request the addition of a vocabulary or suggest changes to a vocabulary.
+Learn how to request the addition of a vocabulary or suggest changes to a vocabulary.

 Access to the RVA editor is restricted to ARDC partner organisations (Australian research organisations, including universities, research institutes, collecting organisations and government agencies).
 Partners can use the RVA editor to create new machine-readable vocabularies.